-Flappy Bird review
+Flappy Bird full review

 Flappy Bird is a free game by independent game designer Dong Nguyen that is currently topping the charts.
 Although several months old, Flappy Bird has suddenly shot to fame after a wave of social media exposure.
 But is Flappy Bird any good?
 Our Flappy Bird review checks under its feathers.

 The gameplay premise of Flappy Bird is simple.
 You have a bird on the screen and tapping it makes the aforesaid Flappy Bird flap its wings and arc up and down.
 The background is a constant scroll and you have to flap the Flappy Bird through gaps made by large green pipes.
 If the Flappy Bird touches a pipe, or the ground, your game is over.
 You score a single point for each gap you pass through.